ic3-software/ic3-docker/RUN_ADVANCED.md

 Note that you can check how this variable is being used in the `script/etc/icCube.sh` file in this project.

+Since icCube 8.5.0, adding a custom JDBC driver (or any other jar) to the classpath can be done as following :

+    docker run ... \
+        -e ICCUBE_JAVA_CP="/opt/jdbc/*" \
+        -v /opt/jdbc:/opt/jdbc \
+        ...

 ### Access

 Once started you can access icCube by opening a browser: